 We do not intend to take on further business risks to which with-profits policies will be exposed.

 No new business is to be written in the Sub-Fund and its assets cannot be used to support any new business written in the Company.
-We do still accept increments to existing policies and new members to existing group schemes.
-No adverse impact on the interests of existing with-profits policies is intended to arise from this.

 6.2 Business risks